openresty/openresty-systemtap-toolkit/README.markdown

 The total samples shown in the graph, 1918669, indicate for total 1,918,669 microsends (or 1.9 seconds) were spent on both file reading and writing during the 3 seconds sampling interval.

 One can also combine either the `-r` or `-w` option with the `--latency` option to filter out file reads or file writes.

+This tool can be used to inspect any user process (not only Nginx processes) with debug symbols enabled.

 ngx-pcre-stats
 --------------